tc39/proposal-pattern-matching/README.md

 which is then matched against the rest pattern.
 (This matches the behavior of object destructuring.)

-Issue: Do we want a `key?: pattern` pattern clause as well?
-Makes it an optional test -
-*if* the subject has this property, verify that it matches the pattern.
-If the pattern is skipped because the property doesn't exist, treat any bindings coming from the pattern the same as ones coming from skipped `or` patterns.

 Object pattern execution order is as follows:

 1. For each non-rest object pattern clause `key: sub-pattern`, in source order: